 If your family and friends seem supportive of your business venture, they may be willing to invest funds to help your business succeed.
 Of course, accepting funds from friends or family comes with its own set of challenges.
 Even when everyone has the best of intentions, loss of income from a failed business deal can ruin relationships.

 Maybe you have a network full of acquaintances and contacts willing to contribute to your business venture in smaller amounts.
-Don’t underestimate the value of a few hundred $50, $20, or even $10 pledges towards your overall fundraising goal.
+Don’t underestimate the value of a few hundred $50, $20, or even $10 pledges toward your overall fundraising goal.
 That money adds up fast.
-And if your campaign goes viral—catching the attention of folks outside your immediate network—the possibilities grow even further.
+And if your crowdfunding campaign goes viral—catching the attention of folks outside your immediate network—the possibilities grow even further.

 Platforms like Kickstarter and IndieGoGo are great for smaller ventures seeking contributions.
 Larger-scale ventures might consider equity crowdfunding platforms like EquityNet, which sells company equity to capital investors in a crowdfunding format.

 The available options for funding your business may have you dreaming of possibilities for growth.
 But before you can move forward, it’s important to determine what your loan costs, and whether you can afford it.
 After all, planning is a key part of managing your business finances.
 This being said, here’s what you need to know in order to analyze the affordability of your potential small business loan.

 You’ll want to make sure you understand the terms of your loan before you sign and use a loan amortization schedule ahead of time to determine what your payments will be.
 Depending on the terms of your loan, you may be expected to make monthly, weekly, or even daily payments on principal and interest.
 For some loans, your payments will be a fixed amount every period, while others will fluctuate over the life of the loan.